 Other points of interest around:

-Cup Noodle Museum – features the history of instant noodles and visitors can create their own cup noodles
+Cup Noodle Museum – the museum features the history of instant noodles and visitors can create their own cup noodles

-Cosmo World – admission free amusement park with a large ferri wheel and fun rides.
+Cosmo World – an admission free amusement park with a large ferri wheel and fun rides.

-Manyo Club – Spa and relaxation complex, offering hot spring baths directly brought from Izu Peninsula
+Manyo Club – a spa and relaxation complex, offering hot spring baths directly brought from Izu Peninsula

 Minato Mirai 21 (2 hours~)

 Minato Mirai 21 (MM21) is an urban area which is known as a central business district as well as the major tourist sights.
 There are several skyscrapers where hundreds of office, shops and restaurants are crammed.
 The area is best known for its beautiful night view.
 The 4th tallest building in Japan, the Land Mark Tower has a panoramic observation deck “Sky Garden” at 273 m high on 69th floor, which can be accessed by the fastest lift in Japan (750 m/min).
 If you love the view of the MM21, I highly recommend you to dine at one of the restaurants with view.

 Have you enjoyed my suggested itinerary in Yokohama??
 Just to let you know, Yokohama also has amazing places to stay and room rates are usually much more affordable than in Tokyo.
 It’s possible to visit Yokohama for a day trip from Tokyo, but if you wish to extend your trip to other areas in Kanagawa such as Kamakura, Shonan and Hakone, why not to stay over in Yokohama area for a night!